-To create and set up the YouTube video tracking tag, follow these steps:
+To set up a YouTube video tracking tag, follow these steps:

 - Go to Menu > Tag Manager.